Malcolm X: Palestine

+Civil rights movement

-After leaving the Nation of Islam, MalcolmX announced his willingness to work with leaders of the civil rights movement, though he advocated some changes to their policies.
+After leaving the Nation of Islam, Malcolm X announced his willingness to work with leaders of the civil rights movement, though he advocated some changes to their policies.
 He felt that calling the movement a struggle for civil rights would keep the issue within the United States while changing the focus to human rights would make it an international concern.
-The movement could then bring its complaints before the United Nations, where MalcolmX said the emerging nations of the world would add their support.
+The movement could then bring its complaints before the United Nations, where Malcolm X said the emerging nations of the world would add their support.

-MalcolmX argued that if the U.S. government was unwilling or unable to protect Black people, Black people should protect themselves.
+Malcolm X argued that if the US government was unwilling or unable to protect Black people, Black people should protect themselves.
 He said that he and the other members of the OAAU were determined to defend themselves from aggressors, and to secure freedom, justice and equality "by whatever means necessary".

-MalcolmX stressed the global perspective he gained from his international travels.
+Malcolm X stressed the global perspective he gained from his international travels.
 He emphasized the "direct connection" between the domestic struggle of African Americans for equal rights with the independence struggles of Third World nations.
 He said that African Americans were wrong when they thought of themselves as a minority; globally, Black people were the majority.